Why Mentorship Accountability is the Key to Your Success Today: 5 Steps to Achieving Real Growth

 1. Set Specific, Measurable Goals

-Start your mentorship with clearly defined goals.
+Start your mentorship by setting clearly defined personal goals.
 Use the SMART criteria:

 Specific: What exactly do you want to achieve?